Trashpanda70/Pokemon-Game/Text Docs/README.md

 ## To-Do List

 ### Known Bugs and Issues
-- Route 1 background music does not loop smoothly
 - Galandart Sprite does not move when fighting.
 This feature would take a lot of time to fix and is something I intend to leave in the game unless I can figure out a fast way to fix it.
 As of now, the only way I know to fix it is to manually photoshop more than 100 photos of Regigigas, which already has a battle sprite, to make a stop motion type image panel for Galandart so that it moves during battle.
 I am not willing to do that since I know photoshop but do not have that amount of skill/patience
-- Galandart Sprite does not move when viewing party Pokemon
-- Butcher does not display formatted text during transactions
 - Spirit Pokemon are catchable when they should not be
 - Spirit Pokemon appear on the National Pokedex when they should not
-- Custom moves Rushing Lance and Spiritual Gaze default to normal type when their respective items are not being held by the attacking Pokemon.
-The moves should default to Steel and Ghost respectively
 - Some background music and sound effects are louder than others
-- The male trainer sprite gets cut on the edges when throwing a Pokeball into battle
-- Apricorn trees give a random Apricorn each day instead of a fixed one.
-This was intentional (so not really a bug but thought i'd list it) and may or may not be changed later
 - Apricorn trees will activate the 24 hour wait timer if you decline to pick it
 - Rock Climb does not show any rock or dust animations before, during, or after movement
 - Again, please let me know if there are any bugs/glitches you find that are not listed

 ### Features Not Yet Implemented
-- All wild pokemon encounters
-- Any interior of buildings past route 1 apart from Pokemon Centers, Poke-Marts, and Butcher Shops
-- Any characters past route 1 except for the nurse in the Pokemon Center, the sales clerk in the Poke-Marts, and the Butcher in the Butcher Shop
-- Any part of the storyline past Route 1
 - Berry plants
 - Create a GIF to show at the start of the intro to flow with the music better
 - Give custom music themes to Mewtwo and Landorus
 - Create move animations for custom moves
 - Honey Tree encounter mechanic
-- Lava Rod fishing mechanic
 - Drone item to replace Fly HM, I am struggling to figure out this one and it might not be implemented but is something I want to add
 - A regional Pokedex (might not get added)
 - Certain small caves or rooms in other caves that legendary Pokemon appear in